openharmony/docs/en/device-dev/driver/driver-peripherals-vibrator-des.md

 1. Develop the vibrator abstract driver based on the driver entry.
 Specifically, implement the **Bind**, **Init**, **Release**, and **Dispatch** functions, configure resources, and parse the HCS.

    - Call **HDF_INIT** to register the driver entry with the HDF.
-During driver loading, the HDF calls the **Bind** function and then the **Init** function to load the driver.
-If the **Init** function fails to be called, the HDF calls **Release** to release the driver resources and exit the vibrator driver model.
+The HDF calls **Bind** and then **Init** to load the driver.
+If **Init** fails to be called, the HDF calls **Release** to release the driver resources and exit the vibrator driver model.
 The vibrator driver model uses the HCS as the configuration source code.
-For details about HCS configuration fields, see [Configuration Management](driver-hdf-manage.md).
+For details about HCS fields, see [Configuration Management](driver-hdf-manage.md).
 The driver entry function is defined as follows:

      ```c
      /* Register the entry structure object of the vibrator abstract driver. */
      struct HdfDriverEntry g_vibratorDriverEntry = {
-         .moduleVersion = 1, // Version of the vibrator module.
+         .moduleVersion = 1,               // Vibrator module version.
          .moduleName = "HDF_VIBRATOR",     // Vibrator module name, which must be the same as moduleName in the device_info.hcs file.
-         .Bind = BindVibratorDriver, // Function for binding a vibrator.
+         .Bind = BindVibratorDriver,       // Bind function for the vibrator driver.
-         .Init = InitVibratorDriver, // Function for initializing a vibrator.
+         .Init = InitVibratorDriver,       // Ini function for the vibrator driver.
-         .Release = ReleaseVibratorDriver, // Function for releasing vibrator resources.
+         .Release = ReleaseVibratorDriver, // Release function for the vibrator driver.
      };
+     /* Call HDF_INIT to register the driver entry with the HDF. */
      HDF_INIT(g_vibratorDriverEntry);
      ```

    - Develop the vibrator abstract driver.
 Specifically, implement the **Bind**, **Init**, **Release**, and **Dispatch** functions.

      ```c
-     /* Message exchange capability of the vibrator driver. */
+     /* External service published by the vibrator driver. */
      static int32_t DispatchVibrator(struct HdfDeviceIoClient *client,
          int32_t cmd, struct HdfSBuf *data, struct HdfSBuf *reply)
      {